sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Illustration of your Deckahedron](images/component_layout.png){ width=2.5inch }

-Look at the attribute on your character sheet -- what symbol is it, Anchor, Bulb, Crescent, or Dart?
+Look at the attribute on your character sheet -- what suit is it, Anchor, Bulb, Crescent, or Dart?
 Take the top card and flip it face up.
 Put it down so that the GM can read the result.